LeighAH/blender_autofocus/README.md

 The timer can be used to choose a specific update rate for the AutoFocus feature.
 Leaving this enabled is recommended for performance purposes.
 When it is disabled AutoFocus will update as often as possible, which is usually unnecessary.

-Example of the AutoFocus target automatically following the surfaces of some Suzannes:
+Example of the AutoFocus target automatically following the surfaces of some Suzannes, with a delay of 100ms:

 ![](AutoFocus00010099.gif)